IsaacBreen/starfield/README.md

 grocery_list = ShoppingList(["Milk", "Bread", "Eggs"], store="Supermarket")
 ```

-## Why Use `starfield`?

-Nested fields can quickly become unwieldy when initializing objects with `attrs`. `attrs`'s documentation [explains](https://www.attrs.org/en/stable/init.html#) why it's usually better to use a `classmethod` than to modify the initializer. `starfield` provides an alternative to using a `classmethod` by allowing you to define a single field that can be initialized using variadic positional arguments (i.e. the star `*`).

-### Nested Fields Example

 To illustrate the power of `starfield`, let's look at a more complex example involving nested fields.
 Suppose we want to create a data structure to represent a simple grammatical expression: